nikkaalviar/Java_Bank_Application/README.md

 - [ ] Apache Maven
 - [ ] PostgreSQL (hosted on AWS RDS)
 - [ ] Git SCM (hosted on GitHub) Repo Instructions

-Create a new repository within this organization (naming convention: firstname_lastname_p0) Keep this repository up to date with frequent commits and pushes (follow best practices!)
-It is recommended (though not required) that you implement some kind of branching strategy when implementing new features into your application

-Presentation
-- [ ] finalized version of application must be pushed to personal repository within this organization by the presentation date
-- [ ] 5 minute live demonstration of the implemented features